patrickbdevaney/batched-csv-transformers-pipeline-text-generation/release/readme.md

    - You can pick up where you left off with the generation process.

 3. **Reduced Execution Time**:
-   - Orchestrating separate Python files with a shell script reduces execution time from 35-40 hours to ~26 hours (assuming 160 max token length), as the loops for a single file completely Python-based implementation introduce overhead to the inference pipeline.
+   - Orchestrating separate Python files with a shell script reduces execution time from 35-40 hours to ~26 hours (assuming 160 max token length and my csv having >36000 rows), as the loops for a single file completely Python-based implementation introduce overhead to the inference pipeline.

 ## Next Steps: Subject Generator Script